About the Journal

 Landscape Review's Editorial Board members provide a critical component in maintaining oversight of the editorial decision-making process, particularly the selection of reviewers and authors for articles.
 They are listed on the journal web site with their respective affiliations and relevant expertise.
 Board members may be asked to advise the editors of potential authors or reviewers for a manuscript or may from time to time take on the reviewer role themselves.

-All contributions to this journal (except for Reports) will undergo a double-blind review process by at least two reviewers (ideally an academic and a practitioner) based on an initial editorial screening.
-Report contributions will be editorially reviewed.
-We also welcome proposals for Special Issues.
+All contributions to this journal (except for report-type or creative-type contributions) will undergo a double-blind review process by at least two reviewers (ideally an academic and a practitioner) based on an initial editorial screening.
+Some contributions may be editorially reviewed only as agreed by the Editors.
+We also welcome proposals for special Issues.

 Reviewers will be sought from both public and private professional practice and academic staff in tertiary education institutions.
-We seek to protect the anonymity of authors and reviewers unless an individual specifically requests to have their identity known.
-We would however like to acknowledge and list all our reviewers annually with their permission.
+We seek to protect the anonymity of authors and reviewers unless an individual specifically requests to have their identity known eg in accordance with Indigenous tikanga (protocols).
+We would however like to acknowledge and list all our reviewers every three years with their permission.

 Reviewers will be invited to review manuscripts, provide feedback for authors and make recommendations that assist the editors in making a decision on publication.
 Turnaround periods for review vary depending on a reviewer's workload, but we aim to be able to provide a response to authors as soon as possible, based on an online review template.